How to Sell Art Online - 7 Tips for Galleries

 A marketplace is not performing as well as you hoped?
 You will be tempted to try another one out.
 But before you make that decision, remember that those platforms work more and more like social media: you progressively grow your fan base, art lovers add your artworks in their “wishlists”, they follow you or your artists, and may decide to buy at a later stage.
 This represents an asset that you will build progressively, and lose on the day you close your account.

-Having a presence on several third party marketplaces has also the benefit of spreading your risks and stabilizing the flow of leads that you receive; Indeed, those platforms, including ours, are changing their models and algorithm frequently and can perform quite irregularly.
+Having a presence on several third party marketplaces has also the benefit of spreading your risks and stabilising the flow of leads that you receive; Indeed, those platforms, including ours, are changing their models and display algorithm frequently and can perform quite irregularly.

 By doing that, you also avoid favoring one platform against all the others, taking the risk to create a dominant player which we believe would be a great danger to the profession as a whole.